aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 ## Prerequisite
 * An AWS account for deploying SWBv2 API.
 This account will be called the `Main Account`.
    * On the command line, set your [credential file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to have your `Main Account` as the `default` profile
 * An AWS account for hosting environments.
 This account will be called the `Hosting Account`.
-The `Hosting Account` should be different from `Main Account`.
+The `Hosting Account` must be different from `Main Account`.
 * Software
   * [Rush](https://rushjs.io/pages/developer/new_developer/) v5.62.1 or later.
 We'll be using this tool to manage the packages in our mono-repo
   * Node 14.x or 16.x [(compatible node versions)](https://github.com/aws-solutions/solution-spark-on-aws/blob/main/rush.json#L9)